In the Kitch

 There are few things more delicious in this world than a freshly made creamy cheese sauce.
 With so many ways to dress it up and customize it - from the spicy white cheddar queso you get at Mexican restaurants to the rich melted fondue - you'd be hard to find a variation that wouldn't get gobbled up in no time.

-The thought of pouring beer into a cheese sauce probably throws a good number of people for a loop if they've never tried it before, but it's amazing, just like in my red wine cheese dip.
+The thought of pouring beer, or any alcohol, into a cheese sauce probably throws a good number of people for a loop if they've never tried it before, but it's amazing, just like in my red wine cheese dip.

 This plus the fact many have never constructed a roux from butter and flour before might make this dish insurmountable, but fear not.
 It's actually quite easy.